aspose-words/Aspose.Words-Documentation/java/getting-started/aspose-words-or-other-solutions/aspose-words-or-apache-poi/missing-features-in-apache-poi/append-documents/_index.md

 title: Append Documents – Aspose.Words for Java
 articleTitle: Append Documents
 linktitle: Append Documents
-description: "Aspose.Words for Java allows to combine documents and append one document to another.
+description: "Combine documents and append one document to another.
 Apache POI does not provide an opportunity to merge or append documents."
 type: docs
 weight: 40
 url: /java/append-documents/